GameAISchool2025members/SixNonBlondes/README.md

 The only blondes involved were the beers.
 And they were deeply appreciated. 🍻

 ## License 📄
-MIT – feel free to use, break, or stare at it for too long.
+MIT – feel free to use, break, or stare at it for as long as you want.